-…and why a solo ski holiday for the over 50s ticks all the boxes.
+…and why solo ski holidays for the over 50s tick all the boxes.

 Are you toying with the idea of taking up downhill skiing but feel you are “too old” to try a new sport?
 Or do you want to get back on the slopes after a long break but worry that you are not as fit as you used to be?
-When you are over the age of 50, you simply become more cautious and feel less invincible than you did in your 20s and that is not a bad thing!
+When you are over the age of 50, you simply become more cautious and feel less invincible than you did in your 20s – but that’s not a bad thing!

 Skiing works your major muscle groups strengthening your core and lower body muscles.
-It also improves your flexibility through the constant motion and stretching, and that is something anyone over 40 or 50 will appreciate.
-As skiing is a cardiovascular exercise, your general fitness will improve, and you might lose some weight in the process.
-And if that isn’t enough, the endorphins released during skiing will elevate your mood and contribute to a sense of happiness.
+It also improves your flexibility through the constant motion and stretching, and that is something anyone over 50 will appreciate.
+Because skiing is a cardiovascular exercise, your general fitness will also improve, and you might even lose some weight in the process.
+As if that wasn’t enough, the endorphins released during skiing will elevate your mood and contribute to a sense of happiness.

 Of course, if you have caught the ski bug, then any impending ski holiday will be a great motivator to stay in shape and get fit for the ski season, so it’s a win-win situation for your health.

-If you ever skied in your teens or twenties you will probably remember the long slim skis that had to stand some 20 cm taller than your own height.
-If you didn’t know your technique, the tips of those impossibly long skis crossed, and you landed flat on your face or tumbled downhill.
+If you ever skied in your teens or twenties you will probably remember the long slim skis that stood some 20 cm taller than your own height.
+It meant that if you hadn’t quite mastered the technique, you quickly found the tips of those impossibly long skis crossed, which meant you would land flat on your face or tumble downhill.
 And yes, the ski boots hurt, and your toes were freezing cold – that was just a given back in the eighties when I learnt to ski.
-Well, those days are long gone, thanks to massive improvements in technology.
-Skis are shorter and lighter, and boots keep your toes toasty and fit better – you can even have custom made ski boots for that extra comfort.
+Well, those days are long gone, thanks to massive improvements in ski technology.
+Skis are shorter, wider, and lighter, whilst boots no longer hurt.
+They fit better and keep your toes toasty and warm.
+You can even have custom made ski boots for that extra comfort.

-Nowadays most skiers use carving skis, which are great for prepared pistes and an hourglass shape meaning it’s easy to turn.
-They are pretty forgiving and ideal for intermediate skiers.
-For the expert skiers, there are skis for powder, free riding, all-mountain skiing and more.
-The point is: Don’t let anyone tell you skiing at your age cannot be done – we regularly see skiers in their 70s on the slopes!
 If you are a first-time skier, it will take you no longer than a few days to ski down green and blue runs.
-And for any 50+ skiers who had a long break from skiing when they had kids or because of injury and might even need to unlearn the old technique (like me), it will take even less time to master blues and reds, especially on pistes that are groomed to perfection every evening.
+Any skiers 50+ who had a long break from skiing because they had kids or due to an injury will find that it take even less time to master blues and reds, especially on pistes that are groomed to perfection every evening.

 Some people become risk adverse when they have children, others when they get to middle age.
-When you have old injuries, which start bothering you in your 40s or 50s, then you think twice about risking further damage.
-Consider this as an advantage as youthful carelessness on the piste leads to accidents whilst sensible skiing rarely causes injury.
+When you have old injuries, which might start bothering you in your 40s or 50s, you will think twice about risking further damage to your body.
+Consider this as an advantage as youthful carelessness on the piste or elsewhere leads to accidents whilst sensible skiing rarely causes injury.
 The same can be said about younger and middle-aged car drivers, after all.
-So, age is on your side when you start skiing in your 50s or 60s.
+So, age is on your side when you start skiing over 50.

 So, don’t let the fact that you are a little anxious about skiing hold you back: It’s a healthy feeling!
-And you are in control and can decide whether you want to go down a blue or a red.
-No one will force you down a black slope or mogul piste – there is always a choice.
+When you are that little bit older and wiser, you are also more confident and in control when it comes to deciding whether you want to go down a blue or a red piste.
+No peer pressure will force you down a black slope or mogul piste – you make the choice.

 Skiing is no longer a sport for the young.
 Lift prices carry a hefty price tag today and this means, there are less and less youths on the slopes.
 Aside from that, you don’t’ need to mingle with young children and teens when you are a skier in his or her 50s, as you can enjoy the luxury of skiing off-peak and pick a quiet resort, too, if you wish.